losizm/scamper/README.md

 Pattern_ for specialized access to HTTP headers.

 ## HTTP Messages
-The details of an HTTP message are defined in the `scamper.HttpMessage` trait.
-The `HttpRequest` and `HttpResponse` traits extend the specification to define additional characteristics for their respective message types.
+At the heart of Scamper is `HttpMessage`, which is a trait that defines the basic characteristics of an HTTP message. `HttpRequest` and `HttpResponse` extend the specification to define additional characteristics of their respective message types.

 ### Building Requests
 An easy way to build a request is to make use of the API's [implicit headers and